chanzuckerberg/cellxgene/README.md

 ## help and contact

 Have questions, suggestions, or comments?
-You can come hang out with us by joining the [CZI Science Slack](https://cziscience.slack.com/messages/CCTA8DF1T) and posting in the `#cellxgene` channel.
+You can come hang out with us by joining the [CZI Science Slack](https://cziscience.slack.com/messages/CCTA8DF1T) and posting in the `#cellxgene-users` channel.
 As mentioned above, please submit any feature requests or bugs as [Github issues](https://github.com/chanzuckerberg/cellxgene/issues).
 We'd love to hear from you!

 ## reuse

 This project was started with the sole goal of empowering the scientific community to explore and understand their data.
-As such, we encourage other scientific tool builders to adopt the patterns, tools, and code from this project, and reach out to us with ideas or questions.
+As such, we encourage other scientific tool builders in academia or industry to adopt the patterns, tools, and code from this project, and reach out to us with ideas or questions.
 All code is freely available for reuse under the [MIT license](https://opensource.org/licenses/MIT).